jadonahue/project-list/README.md

 <h2><a href="https://fathomless-atoll-64548.herokuapp.com/">Newsletter Signup</a></h2>
 <p>
- This is a website newsletter form focusing on backend development using Node.js, Express.js, Mailchimp api, and Heroku server.
-This was also pushed to Heroku using git cmd line.
-This has a a successful page when someone signs up or a failure page if something goes wrong during signup.
-Give it a try by signing up to my Mailchimp newsletter today!

  This project is a website newsletter form focusing on back-end development using Node.js, Express.js, Mailchimp API, and Heroku server.
 This was also pushed to Heroku using git cmd line.
 This has a successful page when someone signs up or a failure page if something goes wrong during signup.
 Give it a try by signing up to my Mailchimp newsletter today!
  <br>
  <a href="https://github.com/jadonahue/newsletter-signup-code">Code Here</a>